joneisenb/joneisenb/README.md

 <br>
 <h2 align="center">Introduction</h2>

 Hey!
-My name is Jon Eisenhour and I am an eternal student with a Bachelors in Computer Science.
-I'm looking to get into the software development industry with a focus in front-end.
-I love the outdoors, the gym, and music on days I am not coding.
+My name is Jon Eisenhour and I have a Bachelors in Computer Science.
+I enjoy making the user experience as intuitive as possible.
+I love the outdoors, the gym, and making music on days I am not coding.

 <br>
 <div align="center">